qalshidi/vim-bettergrep/README.markdown

 A better way to grep in vim.

+The purpose of this plugin is to provide a *lightweight* and enhanced version of the original `:grep` family of Vim commands.

 This plugin implements [RomainL's Instant grep + quickfix](https://gist.github.com/romainl/56f0c28ef953ffc157f36cc495947ab3) with a few of my own additions.